Sleep deprived EEG - Child (no sedation)

-The appointment will take approximately two hours.
 The physiologist will measure your child’s head.
 A minimum of 23 leads are then attached to the scalp, next to the eyes, on the shoulders and under the chin using a sticky paste.
 Once the leads are in place a bandage will be wrapped around your child’s head to secure the discs.
-It will take approximately 20-25 minutes to attach the leads.
+It will take approximately 20-25 minutes to attach all the leads.
 Your child will not feel anything whilst the EEG is being recorded.
-A digital video recording will be made during the test to enable the doctor to compare your child’s brainwaves with his/her movements and behaviour at the time.
+A digital video recording will be made during the test to enable to the doctor to compare your child’s brainwaves with his/her movements and behaviour at the time.
 The recording takes up to 60 minutes.
-The light will be dimmed and your child will be asked to lie down on a bed.
+The lights will be dimmed, and your child will be asked to lie down on a bed.
 Very young children will be able to stay on the knee of a parent.

 How do I prepare for the test?

-Your child needs to be sleepy for the test, so we ask that the night before the test your child only has HALF THE USUSAL AMOUNT OF SLEEP.
-For example if he/she normally sleeps for 12 hours, this should be reduced to 6 hours sleep if possible.
-This is probably best achieved by keeping to the normal bed time and getting your child up early so he/she has been awake for a number of hours before the appointment.
+Your child needs to be sleepy for the test, so we ask that the night before the test your child only has HALF THE USUAL AMOUNT OF SLEEP.
+For example, if he/she normally sleeps for 12 hours, this should be reduced to 6 hours sleep if possible.
+This is probably best achieved by keeping to the normal bedtime and getting your child up early so he/she has been awake for a number of hours before the appointment.

 Please ensure your child’s hair is clean and free from hairspray and oils, and wears loose fitting, comfortable clothing.

 Are there any risks?